-Among other important changes, water stations will be added to the foot race circuit, there will be air conditioning in the pre and post race areas, the heat stress protocolsand staff especially trained will join the technical teams.
-Also, there will be medical personnel every 500m along the 10km circuit on foot.
+Among other important changes, water stalls will be added to the running race circuit, there will be air conditioning in the pre and post race areas, the heat stress protocolsand staff especially Trained will join the technical teams.
+Further, there will be medical staff every 500m along the 10km circuit on foot.

 Other changes to the regulations have been designed to assist athletes in pre-race preparations.
 In this way, they can use cooling vests until its official introduction.
-Furthermore, its trainers will spray the bikes with cold water or frost between the introduction of the athletes and the exit.
+In addition, their trainers will spray bicycles with cold water or frost between the introduction of the athletes and the start.

-To help athletes continue to feel comfortable towards the middle of the course, a special paint on the pavement to reduce heat which is reflected on the track.
+To help athletes stay comfortable halfway, a special paint on the pavement to reduce heat It is reflected on the track.
 Athletes will also have permission to rest in designated cooling areas.

 "We are taking all necessary measures to ensure the health and safety of all.
-It is our highest priority, and we are convinced that with these measures, we are working in the right direction to reduce athletes' exposure to weather conditions.”Said Sergio Migliorini, ITU Medical Director.
+It is our top priority, and we are convinced that with these measures, we are working in the right direction to reduce the exposure of athletes to climatic conditions”Said Sergio Migliorini, ITU Medical Director.

-During the races, coaches will be able to provide nutrition in designated areas of cycling and pedestrian circuits.
-Trash removal areas have also been removed, so there will be no penalties.
+During the races, Coaches will be able to provide nutrition in designated areas of cycling and pedestrian circuits.
+The areas for littering have also been removed, so no penalties will apply.

-Among other measures, there will be shady areas designed for athletes to cool off after races.
-The awards ceremony and introduction of athletes will be brief to reduce exposure to heat as much as possible.
+Among other measures, there will be shadow areas designed for athletes to cool off after the races.
+The awards ceremony and the introduction of the athletes will be brief to reduce heat exposure as much as possible.

-The ITU has updated the ITU's "protocols for the prevention of extreme heat illness" following the "IOC Plan to counter extreme heat conditions at the Tokyo 2020 Olympic Games" and its manual for event organizers containing plans of contingencies in races that take place due to extreme heat.
+The ITU has updated the “protocols for the prevention of ills caused by extreme heat of the ITU” following the “IOC Plan to Counteract Extreme Heat Conditions at the Tokyo 2020 Olympic Games” and its manual for event organizers containing plans of contingencies in races that take place due to extreme heat.